Nasrin Sotoudeh: Third arrest and sentencing

 On 20 October 2020, Sotoudeh was transferred from Evin Prison to Qarchak Prison in Varamin.

 On 7 November 2020, she was temporarily freed, having tested positive for COVID-19, then returned to Qarchak Prison on 2 December 2020.

 On 9 February 2021, her husband Reza Khandan's bank accounts were also frozen.
 Speaking to Iran Human Rights he said: "Arresting my daughter and freezing my bank accounts are evidence that punishments have become familial, and when they want to punish an individual, they may violate their civil rights and privacy and even have them fired, freeze their bank accounts, ban them from leaving the country, in other words, use every opportunity to put pressure on that individual or their family members."

-Sotoudeh was released on a five-day medical furlough on 21 July 2021.
-The furlough was extended indefinitely.
+She was released on a five-day medical furlough on 21 July 2021 due to a heart problem, during which she underwent an angioplasty.
+Her medical leave was extended.

-She was arrested again in 2023.
-She was later released.